 Several Days Before SurgeryYou will be asked to attend a pre-surgical education class with a family member or caregiver.
 We have found that well-informed patients and families are key to a successful surgery.
 Our pre-surgical class prepares you for surgery, introduces our spine care team, and answers any questions you may have.
 Pre-surgical classes are held on Mondays at 2 p.m., Tuesdays at 2 p.m., Wednesdays at 10 a.m., and Fridays at 11 a.m.
 Call 912-350-0186 for more information.

 Arrival and Check InYou will arrive at Memorial University Medical Center through the Day Surgery entrance.
-Day Surgery offers free valet parking or you may park your car in Parking Deck B. A member of our patient and family centered care team will ask you for your contact information, get you checked in, and give you a welcome bag that contains complimentary gifts for you and your family.
+Day Surgery offers free valet parking or you may park your car in Parking Deck B. A member of our patient and family centered care team will ask you for your contact information and take you through the check-in process.

 SurgeryYou will be taken to our pre-anesthesia care unit.
 We will conduct some simple tests and prepare you for surgery.
 You will be asked to remove your clothing and wear a surgical gown.
 Your personal belongings will be returned to friends or family in the waiting area.
 You will be taken into a surgical suite and given anesthesia.
 Your surgery will take from one to three hours, depending on the procedure.
 Your family will be able to follow your progress on an electronic patient tracking screen in our waiting area.